xenocrat/HTTPHeader/README.md

 ## Usage

-Methods for inspecting response headers must be supplied with a string containing one or more header lines, or a complete HTTP response.
+Methods for inspecting response headers must be supplied with a string containing one or more headers, or a complete HTTP response.

 Examples:

     $result = HTTPHeader::Server("Server: Apache");
     $result = HTTPHeader::Server("Content-Type: text/plain\r\nServer: Apache");
-    $result = HTTPHeader::Server("HTTP/1.1 200 OK\r\nContent-Type: text/plain\r\nServer: Apache\r\n\r\nHello, world!")
+    $result = HTTPHeader::Server("HTTP/1.1 200 OK\r\nServer: Apache\r\n\r\nHello, world!");

-Methods for inspecting request headers can optionally be supplied with a string containing one or more header lines, or a complete HTTP request; if not supplied with a string, these methods will attempt to read the value from the `$_SERVER` superglobal.
+Methods for inspecting request headers can optionally be supplied with a string containing one or more headers, or a complete HTTP request; if not supplied with a string, these methods will attempt to read the value from the `$_SERVER` superglobal.

 Examples: